 The results in the paper can be helpful in the study of decidable approximations of hhp-bisimilarity, possibly opening the road to the development of verification techniques.
-This represents an interesting line of future research.
-Indeed, some preliminary investigations show that fixing a bound on the distance of the future that an observer is allowed to check, one gets effective approximations of hhp-bisimilarity.
-More precisely, when fixing such a bound, regular PESS (which typically arise as semantics of finite state systems [16]) can be transformed into finite HD-automata for which bisimilarity checking is decidable.
+This represents an interesting line of investigation that is already partly developed in the extended version of this paper [15].
+Indeed, it can be proved that fixing a bound on the distance of the future that an observer is allowed to check, one gets effective approximations of hhp-bisimilarity.
+More precisely, when fixing such a bound, regular PESs (which typically arise as semantics of finite state systems [17]) can be transformed into finite HD-automata for which bisimilarity checking is decidable.
 On these bases, algorithms for checking such approximations of $\sim{hhp}$ -bisimilarity can be obtained by simply providing an explicit construction of the finite HD-automata for specific formalisms.
-E.g., for finite (n-)safe Petri nets this could be done along the lines of the work in [17,18] for history preserving bisimilarity.
-The construction could also take inspiration from that in [19], used for proving decidability of approximations of hhp-bisimilarity on finite safe Petri nets.
+E.g., in [15] this is done for finite (n-)safe Petri nets along the lines of the work in [18,19] for history preserving bisimilarity.
+The construction also resembles the one in [20], used for proving decidability of approximations of hhp-bisimilarity on finite safe Petri nets.

-The fact that HDE-automata deal with infinite sets of events, but with the possibility of testing only equality and labels, suggests a connection with register automata and, more generally, with the recent line of work on nominal automata (see, e.g., [20] and references therein), which would be interesting to deepen.
+The fact that HDE-automata deal with infinite sets of events, but with the possibility of testing only equality and labels, suggests a connection with register automata and, more generally, with the recent line of work on nominal automata (see, e.g., [21] and references therein), which would be interesting to deepen.

-In order to capture hhp-bisimilarity in the setting of HD-automata, we provided a characterisation of HD-bisimilarity in terms of a logic $\mathcal{L}{hd}$ that enriches $\mathcal{L}{\mathbf{0}}$ with an operator for explicitly dropping activities planned but not yet executed.
-Interestingly, even if it is defined over HDE-automata, we think that the logic $\mathcal{L}{hd}$ will be useful to establish a precise connection with the logic EIL in [10], which includes a reverse step-modality which is related to the drop transitions and the $\downarrow$ modality in $\mathcal{L}{hd}$ .
-We believe a further investigation of the relation between $\mathcal{L}{\mathbf{0}}$ and EIL (and the other logics for concurrency in the literature) can bring some interesting insights, at least at conceptual level.
-This, despite the fact that it is clear that some modalities of $\mathcal{L}{\mathbf{0}}$ and EIL are not interdefinable.
-For instance, the formula $(x:\mathbf{a})\varphi$ in EIL which binds x to an $\mathbf{a}$ -labelled event in the current configuration is not encodable in $\mathcal{L}0$ .
-Conversely, the formula $(ax)\varphi$ where x is bound to an a-labelled event in the future of the current configuration is not encodable in EIL.
-A connection to be further investigated seems to exist also with the work on higher-dimensional automata and ST-configuration structures in [21], where a logic, again with backward step modalities, is proposed for hhp-bisimilarity.

-We also believe that the logical characterisation of HD-bisimilarity has an interest which goes beyond the specific class of HD-automata considered in this paper and deserves to be studied further.
+In order to capture hhp-bisimilarity in the setting of HD-automata, we provided a characterisation of HD-bisimilarity in terms of a logic $\mathcal{L}{hd}$ that enriches $\mathcal{L}0$ with an operator for explicitly dropping activities planned but not yet executed.
+Interestingly, even if it is defined over HDE-automata, we think that the logic $\mathcal{L}{hd}$ will be useful to establish a precise connection with the logic EIL in [10], which includes a reverse step-modality which is related to the drop transitions and the $\downarrow \cdot$ modality in $\mathcal{L}{hd}$ .
+We believe a further investigation of the relation between $\mathcal{L}0$ and EIL (and the other logics for concurrency in the literature) can bring some interesting insights, at least at conceptual level.
+This, despite the fact that it is clear that some modalities of $\mathcal{L}0$ and EIL are not interdefinable.
+For instance, the formula $(x : a)\varphi$ in EIL which binds x to an a-labelled event in the current configuration is not encodable in $\mathcal{L}0$ .
+Conversely, the formula $(\mathbf{a} x)\varphi$ where x is bound to an an a-labelled event in the future of the current configuration is not encodable in EIL.
+A connection to be further investigated seems to exist also with the work on higher-dimensional automata and ST-configuration structures in [22], where a logic, again with backward step modalities, is proposed for hhp-bisimilarity.
+Additionally, we believe that the logical characterisation of HD-bisimilarity has an interest which goes beyond the specific class of HD-automata considered in this paper and deserves to be studied further.

 Acknowledgments.
 We are grateful to Alberto Meneghello for several insightful discussions on this work at its early stages of development.
-We are also indebted with the anonymous reviewers for providing detailed comments and insightful suggestions which helped us to improve our work.